Meet the faculty of the Elizabethtown College Division of Fine and Performing Arts, Department of Theatre and Dance.

-Michael has worked with the Lancaster County Community Foundation as a grants reader and evaluator, with Lancaster’s Fulton Theatre as a play reader for their Discovery Project new play competition, and with VSA Pennsylvania in organizing a campus workshop on Audio Description in the theatre for the visually impaired.
+Michael works with the Lancaster County Community Foundation annually as a grants reader and evaluator.
+He has also worked with Lancaster’s Fulton Theatre as a play reader for their Discovery Project new play competition, and with VSA Pennsylvania in organizing a campus workshop on Audio Description in the theatre for the visually impaired.

-Swanson has been very involved for more than twenty years in the Kennedy Center American College Theater Festival (KCACTF), a national theatre organization of college and university theatre faculty and students.
+Swanson has been involved for almost twenty-five years in the Kennedy Center American College Theater Festival (KCACTF), a national theatre organization of college and university theatre faculty and students.
 He has served as chair of KCACTF Region III (the Great Lakes states), Indiana state chair, and Irene Ryan Acting Scholarship Auditions coordinator.
 Region III of KCACTF awarded Swanson the KCACTF Gold Medallion, KCACTF’s highest honor, for his service.
 He currently serves on the selection team in Region II (the Mid-Atlantic states), regularly directs ten-minute plays for Region II’s National Playwrighting Program, and has been Region II Ohio and West Virginia circuit coordinator.
 He also has served on the selection committee and as a circuit and workshop coordinator for Region VIII (the Pacific Southwest states).
 Michael co-hosted Region III’s festivals in Indianapolis in 1998 and 1999.
 He has been a Ryan judge or a festival respondent for KCACTF in Regions I, II, III, IV, VI, VII, and VIII.

 Michael earned a Ph.
 D. in theatre at The Ohio State University, an MFA in directing at Wayne State University, and a BA in theatre and English from Hamline University.

 email@example.com | 717-361-1985